Henry Gunter

-Henry Gunter (1920-2007) was a leading British communist and civil rights leader, most famous for his campaigns for racial equality in the English city of Birmingham.
+Henry Gunter (1920 – 23 July 2007) was a leading British communist and civil rights leader, most famous for his campaigns for racial equality in the English city of Birmingham.
 After joining the Communist Party of Great Britain (CPGB), he authored a report titled A Man's a Man (1954), a key British anti-racist text published by the CPGB.
 He also authored numerous articles exposing racism in Birmingham's hotels, housing, and employment.
-Gunter also helped create the Birmingham branch of the Caribbean Labour Congress, and later served as the leader of the Afro Caribbean Society which he used to end racial segregation in the employment of Birmingham city's bus services.
-As an influential trade union leader, Gunter was the first black man to serve as a delegate for the Birmingham Trades Council, and forwarded a successful motion to the Trades Union Congress in support of the rights of immigrant workers.
+Gunter also helped create the Birmingham branch of the Caribbean Labour Congress, and later served as the leader of the Afro Caribbean Society, which he used to end racial segregation in the employment of Birmingham city's bus services.
+As an influential trade union leader, Gunter was the first black man to serve as a delegate for the Birmingham Trades Council, and he forwarded a successful motion to the Trades Union Congress in support of the rights of immigrant workers.
 He dedicated his entire life to both trade union activism and fighting for the equal rights of black people.

 Early life

-Henry Gunter was born in Portland, Jamaica, in 1920.
-Gunter studied in college to become an accountant before leaving for the Panama Canal Zone in 1940.
+Born in Portland, Jamaica, in 1920, Harold Gunter studied in college to become an accountant, before leaving for the Panama Canal Zone in 1940.

-Travelling the world (1940-1950)
+Travelling the world (1940–1950)

-The United States which controlled the Canal Zone were recruiting Jamaicans, convincing Gunter and many others to travel there for work in 1940.
-After arriving at the American controlled Canal, Gunter witnessed racial segregation for the first time in his life because the United States enforced Jim Crow laws in every territory they occupied.
+The United States, which controlled the Canal Zone, were recruiting Jamaicans, convincing Gunter and many others to travel there for work in 1940.
+After arriving at the American-controlled Canal, Gunter witnessed racial segregation for the first time in his life because the United States enforced Jim Crow laws in every territory they occupied.
 After briefly returning to Jamaica, he moved to a northern region of the United States known as Milwaukee, where he began working with local unions and started writing newspaper articles.
-His advocacy for the rights of African-Americans led to his writings being republished in Jamaica.
+His advocacy for the rights of African Americans led to his writings being republished in Jamaica.
 During this time, Gunter met members of the Communist Party USA, who were supporters of equal rights for all races of people.
 Gunter continued working in the United States until the end of World War II, becoming more deeply entrenched in the trade union movement and the fight for the rights of black people.
-After Gunter briefly returned to Jamaica after WWII, an American regime security force called the Federal Bureau of Investigation (FBI) began to target Gunter for his anti-racist activism and refused to allow Gunter to return to the United States.
+After Gunter briefly returned to Jamaica after World War II, an American regime security force called the Federal Bureau of Investigation (FBI) began to target him for his anti-racist activism and refused to allow Gunter to return to the United States.
 It is thought that one of the reasons the FBI barred him from returning was due to his publication of a newspaper titled The Jamaican Worker.

-Returning to Jamaica after WWII, Gunter joined the People's National Party and worked closely with one of their leaders, the communist icon Richard Hart.
+Returning to Jamaica after World War II, Gunter joined the People's National Party and worked closely with one of their leaders, the communist icon Richard Hart.
 Job opportunities were extremely few after Gunter had been blocked from returning to the United States, so he chose to instead move to Britain, where he would then spend the remainder of his life, making his home in the English city of Birmingham sometime in 1949.